Agilicus AnyX Frequently Asked Questions

 Agilicus AnyX is an implementation of Zero Trust, a security best practice.
 You will use single-sign-on authentication via your Google or Microsoft account (there are no passwords).
 You can optionally enable multi-factor authentication.
 All traffic is encrypted with TLS 1.3 HTTPS.
 You can configure firewall rules in this system for e.g. geo-ip based access, as well as other more complex rules.
 You will have a full audit trail of who used what when.

-Agilicus AnyX is a corporate product.
+Agilicus AnyX is an industrial, business product.
 The large set of features may make it too complex for a consumer environment.

 Agilicus AnyX is an excellent solution for web applications, for SSH (e.g. command line access), for a Share (e.g. file access), and for remote desktop (Microsoft Remote Desktop, VNC).
 If you have complex networking needs that require layer-3 routing this is probably not the right solution for you.